CivicActions/accessibility/_posts/2021-05-25-how-we-scale-inclusive-website-content-with-automated-testing-and-open-source-tools.md

 ## The execution

-Similar to our post [automated accessibility testing](/posts/automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe) we use [GitHub actions](https://github.com/CivicActions/accessibility/blob/main/.github/workflows/reviewdog.yml) to run our set up on pull requests.
-The setup is also tuned to only check the changes for the text issues and not all files to encourage the author to focus on the changes they are submitting.
+Similar to our [automated accessibility testing](/posts/automated-accessibility-testing-leveraging-github-actions-and-pa11y-ci-with-axe) post, we use [GitHub actions](https://github.com/CivicActions/accessibility/blob/main/.github/workflows/reviewdog.yml) to run our set up on pull requests.
+The setup is also tuned to only check the changes for the text issues and not all files.
+This encourages authors to focus on the changes they are submitting.

 ### Examples